ehmatthes/django-simple-deploy/README.md

 *Initial Django deployments made easy*

 This app gives you a management command that configures your project for an initial deployment.
-It targets Heroku and Azure at the moment, and can be expanded to target other platforms as well.
+It targets [Heroku](https://heroku.com) and [Platform.sh](https://platform.sh) at the moment, and can be expanded to target other platforms as well.

 If you have a relatively simple Django project that runs locally, you can deploy your project in a few short steps.
 The only change you'll need to make to your project is to add this app to `INSTALLED_APPS`.

 ![Simplest example of how to use django-simple-deploy](https://raw.githubusercontent.com/ehmatthes/django-simple-deploy/main/assets/simplest_example.png)

 By default, the above command will deploy your project to Heroku.
-You can use the `--platform` argument to deploy to Azure instead:
+You can use the `--platform` argument to deploy to Platform.sh instead:

 ```
-$ python manage.py simple_deploy --automate-all --platform azure
+$ python manage.py simple_deploy --automate-all --platform platform_sh
 ```

 All output is captured and written to a log file stored in `simple_deploy_logs/`, which is placed at the project's root directory.